- Enabling Drupal Integration in an Existing PhpStorm Project, or Creating a New Drupal Module

 Coding Standard can be always re-configured by going to Settings | Code Style | PHP

-In case of multiple invocations, a list of hook invocations is provided so you can choose which one to navigate to.
+In case multiple hook invocations are available, all of them are provided so you can choose which one you would like to navigate to.

-You will be navigated to the very line where the relevant hook is invoked with module_invoke_all(), module_invoke() or drupal_alter().
+When the hook invocation to navigate to is selected, you will be navigated to the very line where the relevant hook is invoked with module_invoke_all() or other invocation method.

 Drush is a command line shell and scripting interface for Drupal.